 Update March 2018:

-When the Commonwealth Government announced in May 2016 that Aireys Inlet would be included in the second round of black spot funding to remedy poor mobile telecommunications, we thought that it was just a matter of time before we got a new base station.
-However, The Geelong Advertiser of 10 January 2018 reported that the Victorian Government was withdrawing from the scheme as they considered it ‘a pork-barrelling exercise’.
+When the Commonwealth Govt. announced in May 2016 that Aireys Inlet would be included in the second round of black spot funding to remedy poor mobile telecommunications, we thought that it was just a matter of time before we got a new base station.
+However, The Geelong Advertiser of 10 January 2018 reported that the Victorian Govt. was withdrawing from the scheme as they considered it ‘a pork-barrelling exercise’.
 The state government project does not have a timeline but will ‘… choose new mobile phone tower locations, in consultation with Regional Partnerships and Emergency Victoria’.

 AIDA wrote to the Federal Member for Corangamite, Sarah Henderson MP, to request an update.
 She quickly responded that ‘Our government continues to commit to a mobile base station upgrade for Aireys Inlet … Very disappointing the state has pulled out … I hope to have more news on this program soon’.